ericwindmill/flutter-by-example-www/content/lessons/basic_app/make_it_fancy/hero_animation.md

 title: "Hero Transition"
 ---

-The hero transition is even more impressive.
-And easier to work with.
+The hero transition is even more impressive and easier to work with.

 This is what a hero animation does: